Disclosures: Kevin R Krull, PhD Nothing to disclose. Marilyn Augustyn, MD Nothing to disclose. Mary M Torchia, MD Nothing to disclose.

 The focus of impulsivity is related to the environment.
 As an example, adolescents with ADHD who are untreated and in an environment where alcohol and other commonly abused substances are readily available are at greater risk of engaging in drug use or experimentation than are adolescents without ADHD .

 Inattention — The predominantly inattentive subtype of ADHD is characterized by reduced ability to focus attention and reduced speed of cognitive processing and responding [6,7].
 Children with the inattentive subtype often are described as having a sluggish cognitive tempo and frequently appear to be daydreaming or "off task" .
 The typical presenting complaints center on cognitive and/or academic problems.
 Among children born at <32 weeks gestational age, symptoms of inattention appear to be more prominent than hyperactivity and impulsivity .
-(See "Long-term neurodevelopmental outcome of premature infants", section on 'Neurodevelopmental disability and academic achievement'.)
+(See "Long-term neurodevelopmental outcome of premature infants: Epidemiology and risk factors", section on 'Neurodevelopmental disability and academic achievement'.)